7 Elevator Pitch Examples that Will Get Tech Buyers’ Attention

 Presenting tech buyers with stats is another exciting topic in the industry.
 Data and figures have a premium in this group because that’s what they use to solve a problem.
 Here’s an example of a stat-driven elevator pitch:

 Did you know that only 56% of B2B companies, including the tech industry, check valid leads?
-No wonder a lot of companies are still struggling in boosting their sales.
+No wonder a lot of companies are still struggling to boost their sales.
 By contacting leads faster, you have a bigger and better chance of converting them.

 This type of elevator pitch uses your own experience or customer testimonials to create a compelling story for the audience.
 It’s a good strategy if you only have 30 seconds to introduce yourself.